Peer-Led Team Learning

 Total PLTL session participants

-• Working with peers or in groups
+• Working collaboratively with peers

 "During high school, I felt I did not learn anything due to going online during COVID-19.
 I did not know how to study, prepare for exams, or to interact with other people.
 PLTL was different from most online classes in that we would have our cameras on, and we would actually talk to people and get to see who and how they were.
 We were put into groups by the leaders, and it felt like the professors understood PLTL and would give material that would help understand.
 The leaders provided office hours for additional help aside from the professor.
 The problems were great practice and provided major help, especially the problems that require more attention.
 PLTL was a great experience that provided me with learning and guidance during a time when there was not any. "